 Except that it was all an accident, and the Prince would say he didn’t actually smile at the thief who dared to rob a Tsar, and the thief was not even a woman—or, as it turns out, even human.

-I received an eARC of this novel through Netgalley, courtesy of the publisher, Less Than Three Press, in exchange for an honest review.
+I received an eARC of The Firebird’s Talethrough Netgalley, courtesy of the publisher, Less Than Three Press, in exchange for an honest review.

-I picked this book based on the premise, and I really wasn’t disappointed.
+I picked The Firebird’s Tale based on the premise, and I really wasn’t disappointed.
 This book was a very cute gay romance, with some magical fantasy plot surrounding it.
 The prose was lovely, like in this quote.

 Time is a weaving with many patterns, many layers.
 Humans need a beginning and an end.
 We understand that there is no beginning, no end.
 Some beginnings are endings, some endings are beginnings.

-Aleksei and Nazar start out the book completely disinterested in each other, but over the course of the novel, they warm to each other in an adorable, and occasionally irritating fashion.
+Aleksei and Nazar start out in The Firebird’s Tale completely disinterested in each other, but over the course of the novel, they warm to each other in an adorable, and occasionally irritating fashion.
 I was worried about the power imbalance between them, but over the course of the novel their power became much more balanced in the relationship, and it became much more palatable to me.
-They worked well together, and I loved seeing Aleksei grow as a person.
+They worked well together, and I loved seeing Aleksei grow as a person throughout The Firebird’s Tale.

 I do wish that we’d gotten a little bit more background on Aleksei and the kingdom before they were officially married, or a more in-depth description of the wedding, in order to learn a little more about the culture of the kingdom.
 But, there’s always time for that in future books, if we’re going to get any.